Dockless hire bike parking bays consultation

 There will be no traffic restrictions as a result of the works.
 You will be able to access your property and receive deliveries and visitors by vehicle as usual.

-Proposals for new hire bike bays (Phase Three Consultation)
+Proposals for new hire bike bays (Phase Four Consultation)

-Implementing this proposal will require repurposing some on-road parking bays into hire bike bays.
-Each converted parking bay (approximately 5-10m) will hold space for up ten to twenty hire bikes.
+The council is committed to implementing a borough-wide network of 250 designated hire bike parking bays.
+We will continue to deliver bays across the borough in phases.
+Delivering this network will require repurposing some on-road vehicle parking bays into hire bike parking bays.
+Each 5-metre parking bay will hold space for up to ten hire bikes.

 If you have further questions, contact us at Environment@islington.gov.uk (or write to: Environment, 1 Cottage Road, London, N7 8TP).

-Phase Two consultation is now closed, and the outcome of the consultation is detailed below.
+The Phase Three consultation is now closed, and the outcome of the consultation is detailed below.

 As part of our commitment to making Islington a greener and healthier place, we are working to improve the environment in Islington by improving air quality and promoting the benefits of physical activity through measures to increase walking and cycling, ensuring that everyone in the borough has the same opportunity to access transport.